 Time-intensiveness | Time has to be spent only on manufacturing goods.
 Once the goods are produced, they can be marketed repeatedly without spending more time. | Services are time- consuming activities.
 It is not possible to provide services without investing time. |

-Delivery Time | When the goods are ordered through phone, website, or email, the delivery time has to be decided as per the preference of the customer.
-On buying the goods from a retail store, the customers can purchase the goods, and can walk out with the desired items. | The time of delivery of the services should be as per the will of the customer; though the delivery time may vary.
-The major difficulty standing in front of the marketing executives is to convince the customers that the quality services would be delivered within the specified time period. |
+Delivery Time | The time of delivery of the services should be as per the will of the customer, though the delivery time may vary.
+The major difficulty standing in front of marketing executives is convincing the customers that quality services would be delivered within the specified time period. | Several times goods are purchased in a range of impulses.
+For example, a fascinating dress can allure ladies to buy it irrespective of whether they need it or not. |

-Desires and Requirements | Several times goods are purchased in a range of impulse.
-For example, a fascinating dress can allure ladies to buy it irrespective of whether they need it or not. | It is not possible to purchase the services in an impulsive manner.
+Desires and Requirements | It is not possible to purchase the services in an impulsive manner.
 Prior planning and thoughtful analysis occur before purchasing the services.
-For example, a house cleaning service provider can do marketing of the services by offering options like, ‘delivery time as per your convenience’. |
+For example, a house cleaning service provider can do marketing of the services by offering options like ‘delivery time as per your convenience’. | Marketing of goods needs the 4 P’s of the marketing mix, which are Product, Place, Price, and Promotion. |

 Associations | The marketing of the goods is less dependent on establishing a relationship with the customers. | The trading of services comes out of establishing a relationship with the clients. |